DesktopMan/simple-csv/README.md

 ## Examples

-These example uses cstdio and printf, and should run on even very limited microcontrollers.
+These examples use cstdio and printf, and should run on even very limited microcontrollers.
 How the values are used is of course up to you.

 ### Read all values